 During the first quarter of fiscal 2012, management approved a plan to exit its distribution center in Ontario, California (the "West Coast DC") and move the operations to its distribution center in Fort Payne, Alabama (the "Southeast DC").
 The Company ceased operations at the West Coast DC in May 2012.
-The lease of the West Coast DC expires in March 2016 and the Company has subleased this facility through March 2016.
+The lease of the West Coast DC expired in March 2016.